This is a basic article for medical students and other non-radiologists

 P: posterior interosseous branch of radial nerve

-Contiguous bone activity is a bone scan phenomenon seen in tumours which incite a regional hyperaemia.
+Contiguous bone activity is a bone scan phenomenon seen in tumors which incite a regional hyperaemia.
 Increased activity on blood pool images is seen extending across joints and to adjacent bones.
-This should not be mistaken for direct tumour involvement.
+This should not be mistaken for direct tumor involvement.

-An example of a tumour which may demo...
+An example of a tumor which may demonst...